 While the average refrigerator may have a lifespan of eight years or less, Sub-Zero refrigerators can last for decades.
-They can experience problems, like any other appliance, but a combination of built-in reliability and regular repair and maintenance will help them live up to their potential.
-Unlike other double door refrigerators that might cost a couple thousand dollars, Sub-Zero models start over $7,000, which makes regular care necessary to protect your investment.
+They can experience problems like any other appliance, but a combination of built-in reliability and regular repair and maintenance will help them live up to their potential.
+Unlike other double-door refrigerators that might cost a couple of thousand dollars, Sub-Zero models start over $7,000, which makes regular care necessary to protect your investment.

 What’s Special About Sub-Zero

-What makes this brand of refrigerator so pricey are its many built-in features that set it apart from other refrigerators.
+What makes this brand of refrigerator so pricey are the many built-in features that set it apart from other refrigerators.

-- Dual compressors: Sub-Zero refrigerators have separate compressors for the refrigerator and the freezer which reduces the load on each compressor.
-The result is that foods in each area of the unit stay at the ideal temperature, better than is possible when one compressor controls both the freezer and the refrigerator.
+- Dual compressors: Sub-Zero refrigerators have separate compressors for the refrigerator and the freezer, reducing the load on each compressor.
+The result is that foods in each unit area stay at the ideal temperature, better than possible, when one compressor controls the freezer and the refrigerator.
 The result is less food loss.
 According to kitchen designer Mick deGuillio, “Fresh food lasts 40 to 50 percent longer in a Sub-Zero than other models and frozen for at least 200 to 300 percent longer.”

 - Better sealing on the doors: Heavy insulation, tight hinges, magnetic gaskets, and triple-pane glass on Crestor models keep food fresher by creating a vacuum that preserves the food.